 - 1. Learn and apply concepts fundamental to all operations-manufacturing or service. - 2.
-Understand the impact of globalization of businesses on the operations function. - 3.
-Learn how operations can be used to gain competitive advantage. - 4.
-Learn and understand some basic management methods used for solving business and management decision problems and for allocating scarce resources to different areas of an organization's operations. - 5.
+Learn basic concepts and tools in creating goods and services for organization - 3.
+Understand the impact of globalization of businesses on the operations function. - 4.
+Learn how operations can be used to gain competitive advantage. - 5.
 Business decision making based on quantitative and qualitative analysis.